 6. Model has no image-conditioning head

-Plain SDXL-base does not take reference images natively — you need img2img through the pipeline, or an IP-Adapter, or ControlNet loaded as a separate model.
-Some UIs silently accept the reference but discard it if the model has no head for it.
+Plain SDXL-base does not take reference images natively.
+You need img2img through the pipeline, or an IP-Adapter, or a ControlNet loaded as a separate model.
+Some UIs silently accept the reference but discard it if no head can consume it.
+(IP-Adapter and Redux are also model-family specific: an SDXL IP-Adapter will not load against a Flux checkpoint, and vice versa.)

-How to spot it: Check if the workflow / API call loads an ip-adapter-*.safetensors or a controlnet-*.safetensors.
-If not, your reference is going into the void.
+How to spot it: check whether the workflow / API call loads an ip-adapter-*.safetensors or a controlnet-*.safetensors, and that it matches your base model’s family.
+If not, the reference is going into the void.

 7. CFG scale is starving the image conditioning

-In multi-conditioning setups, very high CFG (12+) amplifies text prompt and proportionally reduces image-prompt influence.
+In multi-conditioning setups, very high CFG (12+) amplifies the text prompt and proportionally reduces image-prompt influence.

 Before you start

-• Identify which mode you are in: img2img, IP-Adapter, or ControlNet.
+- Identify which mode you are in: img2img, IP-Adapter, Flux Redux, or ControlNet.
 Read the workflow / UI labels carefully.

-• Save the reference image at the resolution and aspect ratio you want — let the pipeline resize down, not crop.
+- Save the reference at the resolution and aspect ratio you want, and let the pipeline resize down rather than crop.

-• Decide what aspect of the reference you actually want preserved: composition, style, structure, or all three.
+- Decide which aspect of the reference you actually want preserved: composition, style, structure, or all three.
 Different modes serve different goals.

 Information to collect

-• Model name and any adapter / ControlNet files loaded.
+- Model name and any adapter / ControlNet files loaded, plus their model family.

 Step-by-step fix